LibertyDSNP/spec/pages/ActivityStreams/Overview.md

 For example, a `#development` channel context within a `LibertyDSNP` organization on Slack could be represented by the string, `"Slack/LibertyDSNP/#development"`.

 Clients may choose to ignore activity objects with contexts outside the user's current context by default, but all contexts must be made accessible to the user through some form of navigation.

+### Content Proofs

+Activity objects linking to external content such as audio, image or video files must include a `"hash"` field including a hash of the linked file to prove its authenticity.
+The value of this `"hash"` field must be a nested object or an array of objects representing multiple hashes.
+Each hash object must include an `"algorithm"` field with a string value representing the algorithm used to hash the linked file.
+Each hash object may include any other necessary fields for the given algorithm to prove the linked files authenticity.

+Alternatively, users may want to link to content which frequently changes, such as HTML documents or live streams, and therefore cannot be hashed to prove its authenticity.
+Clients must support publishing these sorts of documents as link objects instead to indicate to viewing users that the content may have changed since the original publish time.

 ### Tags